AdeDoyle/GLOSSAM_scripts/README.md

 The following is a basic walkthrough of the basic functions required to compare gloss similarity using various methods.

-### Generate or Load the Gold Standard
+### Generate and Load the Gold Standard

-First it is necessary to generate the Gold Standard from Steinová's edition:
+First it is necessary to generate the Gold Standard from Steinová's edition.
+This requires that the `.xml` file for Steinová's edition be in the current working directory, and that it be named `Isidore_Gold.xml`.

-Run `gen_gs()`
+Run:

+    from MakeGS import gen_gs
+    gen_gs()

-This will create pickle files for both the development set and the test set.
+This will create pickle files for both the development set and the test set in the current working directory.
+These will be named `Gold Standard Dev.pkl` and `Gold Standard Test.pkl` respectively.

-Once the gold standard has been initially generated, the development set can be loaded:
+Once the gold standard has been initially generated, the development set can be loaded and set to a variable.

+Run:

-Run `dev_set = load_gs("Gold Standard Dev.pkl")`
+    dev_set = load_gs("Gold Standard Dev.pkl")

 ### Comparing glosses

 All glosses are compared using the `compare_glosses()` function, however, the arguments which must be passed to the function vary depending on the comparison method being employed.
+The arguments `glosses` and `method` are required to be supplied any time the function is run.
+Default values are supplied for the arguments `gloss_vec_mapping`, `model`, and `cutoff_percent`, which will be used as necessary by the function, depending which type of comparison method is being used.
+The default values for these arguments can be replaced by supplying new values when running the function.
 Using the large-language-model method also requires that extra steps be taken before the `compare_glosses()` function can be run.

 The following are the arguments and possible values which can be passed to the `compare_glosses()` function:

 1. `glosses` (required)
    1. `dev_set`
 2. `method` (required)
-   1. `"ED"` - Edit Distance
+   1. `"ED"` - Edit Distance (i.e. Levenshtein Distance)
    2. `"LCS"` - Lowest Common Substring
    3. `"LLM"` - Large Language Model
 3. `gloss_vec_mapping`